cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * When evaluating execution speed, the optimizer computes and averages execution costs of each value present in a `when` clause.
 All of these values are deemed equally probable to occur, and values leading to an `else` branch are not considered at all.
 In an unoptimized `case` expression, values handled by the `else` branch take the longest time to handle, while in the optimized case expression, values completely outside the range of `when` values are executed faster than any other values.
 This is a side effect of the optimization.
 * As a consequence, if you put the more frequent values first in the case expression, and the value distribution is very skewed, converting the case expression to the jump table might actually worsen the average execution time.
 Mindcode has no way to figure this on its own; if you encounter this situation, you might need to disable the Case Switching optimization for your program.
+* For smaller case expressions, a full jump table might provide worse average performance than the original case expression.
+Mindcode might still optimize the case expression by applying the bisection search used in [Jump table compression](#jump-table-compression), providing both better average execution time of the entire case expression and more balanced execution time of individual branches.

 **Preconditions:**